 What is a build chart?

-A build chart is an insurance underwriting tool that considers an applicant’s height and weight when making a determination of insurability and premium rates.
+A build chart is an insurance underwriting tool that considers an applicant’s height and weight when determining insurability and premium rates.

 Why is a build chart important?

 This is important because it helps to determine an insurance company’s risk in insuring an individual.
-It also helps to set premiums that are commensurate with the risk being assumed.
+It also helps set premiums commensurate with the risk being assumed.

 What factors are considered in a build chart?

-There are a number of factors that are considered in a build chart.
+There are some factors that are considered in a build chart.
 These include height, weight, age, gender, health history, and family health history.

 What are the benefits of using a build chart for the insurance company?